cloudflare/cloudflare-docs/content/d1/learning/using-indexes.md

 Indexes are useful:

 * When you want to improve the read performance over columns that are regularly used in predicates - for example, a `WHERE email_address = ?` or `WHERE user_id = 'a793b483-df87-43a8-a057-e5286d3537c5'` - email addresses, usernames, user IDs and/or dates are good choices for columns to index in typical web applications or services.
-* For enforcing uniqueness constraints on a column or columns - for example, an email address or user id via the `CREATE UNIQUE INDEX`
+* For enforcing uniqueness constraints on a column or columns - for example, an email address or user ID via the `CREATE UNIQUE INDEX`.
-* In cases where you query over multiple columns together - `(customer_id, transaction_date)`
+* In cases where you query over multiple columns together - `(customer_id, transaction_date)`.

-Indexes are automatically updated when the table and column(s) they reference are inserted, updated or deleted: you do not need to manually update an index after you write to the table it references.
+Indexes are automatically updated when the table and column(s) they reference are inserted, updated or deleted.
+You do not need to manually update an index after you write to the table it references.

-## Creating an index
+## Create an index

 {{<Aside type="note">}}
 Tables that use the default primary key (an `INTEGER` based `ROWID`), or that define their own `INTEGER PRIMARY KEY`, do not need to create an index for that column.